Welcome to Year 1

 Miss Dodds and Miss Sleem are the class teachers.
-We are supported all day by Mrs Matthews, Miss O'Mahoney and Miss Jones in the classrooms and in the outdoor quad.
+We are supported all day by Mrs Matthews and Miss O'Mahoney an in the classrooms and in the outdoor quad.
 Miss Lowe supports learning across Year 1 every afternoon.
 On a Wednesday afternoon Mrs Bailey teaches Miss Dodds' class and Mrs Paxton teaches Miss Sleem's class.

 Some of the Year 1 children access our Nurture Group, Smarties.
 This takes place every morning with the children returning to their own classes in the afternoon.

 Children can change their books every day if they need to.
 We are encouraging the children to become more independent and to change their own books.
 Please help your child by reminding them in the morning if they need to change their book - thank you.

 This half term the children will all need a PE kit in school.
 This is a pair of blue or black shorts, a white t-shirt and pumps or trainers for outdoors.
 They will also need a hooded jacket to keep them warm if the weather is cold outside.

 Miss Dodds' Class: Mondays- Real PE

 Mrs Paxton's Class: Tuesdays- Swimming

 In Year 1 phonics is taught daily.
 Our children are supported to sound and blend unfamiliar printed words quickly and accurately using the phonic knowledge and skills that they have already learnt in Reception.
 Common exception words are practiced weekly, with some children accessing extra support daily if necessary.

 We use the programme of ‘Letters and Sounds’ to review and consolidate Phase 2 and 3 phonemes and graphemes, with some moving on towards Phase 4 and Phase 5 when they are ready.